Essential Info for Indonesia

 Major religions: Indonesia is the largest Muslim country in the world, although freedom of religion is permitted, with Christianity and Buddhism also widely practised.

-Currency: The Indonesian rupiah (IDR), divided into 100 sen. Locals may use the word perak when referring to their currency.
-There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.
+Money: The Indonesian rupiah (IDR), divided into 100 sen. There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.

-Tipping: Standard 10 to 15 percent in restaurants unless included as service charge.
-Round up bill for taxis and give slightly more for hired drivers.
+Tipping: Standard 10 to 15 percent in restaurants unless included as a service charge.
+Round up the bill for taxis and give slightly more for hired drivers.

 Internet domain: .id